 After sleepless hours in which I was tormented by irrational, childish fears, dawn finally came.
 I felt terrible, but at least the ordeal was over.

 I dragged myself up and we set off just after 6:30 am, turning away from the town and crossing the Dore again.

-On the bridge the same civic pride was visible as we had seen in the camping ground, and it was not the fault of the commune that nobody had wanted to camp there that night.
+On the bridge the same civic pride was visible as we had seen in the camping ground, and it was not the fault of the commune that nobody but us had wanted to camp there that night.

 Just past the bridge we climbed into the village of la Jonchère, where there was a bar, or rather the sad remains of one.

 We sat glumly on the doorstep and munched some bread and meat saved from last night’s dinner, then trudged on along the small D63.

 It was Sunday morning and there was no signs of life on the road, especially when it turned to gravel.

 After crossing a couple of streams, we came to another tiny road – more a cart-track with a lick of tar on it – that went along beside a stream at the foot of two bulging, breast-like hills.